We aim to continue the work around responsible sourcing and consumption through:

 - Where possible we repair and reuse all hardware, such as laptops, mobile phones, desk top computers, screens, batteries etc. If we are unable to repair hardware it is recycled by a third-party disposal company.

-- Debenhams continue to partner with the Salvation Army, to collect textiles from support centres via ‘Donation Stations’.
+- Debenhams partner with the charity Newlife, to collect textiles from support centres via ‘Donation Stations’.
 This partnership helps divert waste from landfill by recycling and re-using faulty damaged goods.

 - All plastic cups and spoons have been removed from support centre kitchens and replaced with ceramic mugs and spoons.